dcycle/drupal_dcycle/README.md

     drush si --db-url=mysql://root:root@localhost/dcycle --account-name=root --account-pass=root -y
 * Make sure you can access your site locally, for example at http://localhost:8888/dcycle

-Step 2: get dcycle (note: it is not yet available with drush because we're in sandbox mode)
+Step 2: get Dcycle (note: it is not yet available with drush because we're in sandbox mode)

-* Download dcycle
+* Download Dcycle
     cd sites/all/modules
-    git clone --branch 7.x-1.x alberto56@git.drupal.org:sandbox/alberto56/1974172.git dcycle
+    git clone --branch 7.x-1.x alberto56@git.drupal.org:sandbox/alberto56/1974172.git Dcycle
-* Enable dcycle
+* Enable Dcycle
-    drush en dcycle -y
+    drush en Dcycle -y

-Step 3: Setup dcycle in the UI
+Step 3: Setup Dcycle in the UI

 * Log into your local site: get a onetime login link and paste it into your browser drush uli
-* Visit the dcycle admin page, for example at http://localhost:8888/dcycle/admin/config/development/dcycle
+* Visit the Dcycle admin page, for example at http://localhost:8888/dcycle/admin/config/development/dcycle
 * select "website" for development type

-Step 4: Download required modules, and make dcycle aware of your deployment module.
-To use dcycle, all websites need to have a deployment module located at sites/*/modules/custom/mysite_deploy, where mysite is a namespace unique to your project.
+Step 4: Download required modules, and make Dcycle aware of your deployment module.
+To use Dcycle, all websites need to have a deployment module located at sites/*/modules/custom/mysite_deploy, where mysite is a namespace unique to your project.

 * enable the required Coder module: drush dl coder;drush en coder_review -y;